Cool Cartoons: 35+ Spanish Videos for Kids That Teach and Entertain

 - Easy to understand.
 Kids’ shows and videos use simple Spanish that’s just perfect for those learning the language.

 - Easy on the brain.
-They’re ideal for total escapism and don’t require much brainpower to follow, making them the ultimate way to combine relaxation with Spanish practice after a hard day’s work or study.
+They’re ideal for total escapism and don’t require much brainpower to follow, making them the ultimate way to combine relaxation with Spanish practice after a hard day of work or study.

 - Fun for everyone!
 If you do have children, nieces, nephews or young neighbors who are also learning Spanish, watching these shows can be a lovely way to bond together and encourage kids to enjoy learning a language.

 - Short and sweet.
-Kids videos are typically so short that they require less commitment than watching a film or beginning a new TV show.
-You’re also probably less likely to binge on them than you are on the latest Netflix craze.
-Though that’s not to say you won’t get addicted…at least your binge-watching will eat into less hours of your life, hopefully.
+Kids’ videos are typically so short that they require less commitment than watching a film or beginning a new TV show.

-If you’re serious about learning Spanish, watching videos is far more effective as a learning strategy if you try to actively watch, listen and record new vocabulary.
+If you’re serious about learning Spanish, watching videos is far more effective as a learning strategy if you actively watch, listen and record new vocabulary.

 To do this, you’ll need to:

-- Watch the shows more than once, especially if you don’t understand some parts of the show.
+- Watch the shows more than once, especially if you don’t understand some parts.

-- Don’t be afraid to rewind small sections to catch everything that’s being said.
+- Be sure to rewind sections to catch everything that’s being said.